How to hire and pay employees in UAE

 As the legal employer, Emerald Technology requires the following employee documents to ensure complete compliance:

-Emerald Technology can onboard employees in the UAE in one day - a week
+Emerald Technology can onboard employees in UAE within 48 hours.

 Resignation and Dismissal